 If you had given the opportunity to change on thing in your life, then what it would be?

-Such a question intends to know your focus on core turning point in your life or any missed opportunity that you regret.
+Such a question intends to know your focus on the core turning point in your life or any missed opportunity that you regret.
 Also, the interviewer also wants to know what you are still doing in order to win over that change.
-For instance, a good answer to this question could be, ‘Although, I am pretty much happy in my life, but I wish I could focus much earlier on my career.’
-This single answer make the interviewer assume that you have really understood the importance of time which you have wasted in your previous years.
+For instance, a good answer to this question could be, ‘Although, I am pretty much happy in my life, I wish I could focus much earlier on my career.’
+This single answer makes the interviewer assume that you have really understood the importance of time which you have wasted in your previous years.

 You can also state to ‘gain more experience in a field.’
 This answer would make the interviewer assume that you are still striving to learn new things and gain perfection in the things which you already know.
 You can even provide examples for the same to prove your point much stronger.